flame-engine/flame/doc/effects.md

 ### `RotateEffect.to`

-Rotates the target clockwise to the specified azimuth.
-For example, the following will rotate the target to look east (0º is north, 90º east, 180º south, and 270º west):
+Rotates the target clockwise to the specified angle.
+For example, the following will rotate the target to look east (0º is north, 90º=[tau]/4 east, 180º=tau/2 south, and 270º=tau*3/4 west):

 ```dart
 final effect = RotateEffect.to(tau/4, EffectController(2));